AnnaFomina1997/Text-to-Image-Generator/README.md

 # Text to Image Generator

-The project aims to create images from text using a pre-trained deep learning model.
+The project aims to create images from text using a pre-trained ML learning model.

 This project contains two main components:
 1. A FastAPI backend serving HTML, CSS, and JavaScript.